 Even people who don’t like craft beer know that beer and pretzels are the best of friends.
 Our hops salted chocolate covered pretzels embody said friendship to a tee.

-For as little work as you’ll end up doing (melting chocolate chips, flavoring the molten chocolate with hops salt and spreading it over the pretzels) the end result is very pleasing to both the eye and the taste buds.
+For as little work as you’ll end up doing the end result is very pleasing to both the eye and the taste buds.
 Well, the accompanying beer too.

 - In a mason jar (or a tall glass) melt the chocolate chips per the instructions on the package.